Poker Etiquette – The Professor’s Guide to Protocol at the Poker Table

 Play at a Reasonable Speed

-There is nothing more annoying that having to wait for one particular person to act every single time it’s his or her turn.
+It can slow the game and frustrate other players when one person consistently takes too long to act.
 You shouldn’t be rushed in your decision making process, and it is fine to take the time to think when you have a genuine decision to think over.
 However be reasonable and think of your opponents and act as quick as possible when it is your turn.

 Also pay attention and ensure you are aware when it is your turn and not having to rely on opponents to remind you it’s your turn every time.